Free ROI Calculator to Measure Comms Impact

 Create engaging content that resonates with your audience.
 This could be blog posts, videos, infographics, presentations, or social media content.
 Ensure visuals are high-quality and support your message.

-Use Tools to Help You Get it right
+Use Tools to Help You Get It Right

 Maddy advises creating a priority matrix for all campaigns.
 “I personally like the Impact Effort Matrix.”
 This tool will help you to analyze priorities using a quadrant: